10 Top PaaS Providers of 2021

 At the other end of the spectrum, entire functional software products could be delivered over the Internet, and the consumer needn’t even install anything.
 This is ‘Software as a Service’ (SaaS).
 Read more about these models in “SaaS, PaaS, And IaaS: understanding the three cloud computing service models”.

-In addition to different cloud computing delivery models, for e.g., IaaS, PaaS, and SaaS, there are also different kinds of cloud computing.
+In addition to different cloud computing delivery models – IaaS, PaaS, and SaaS, there are also different kinds of cloud computing.
 These are ‘public cloud’, ‘private cloud’, and ‘hybrid cloud’.

 ‘Hybrid cloud’ is a combination of public and private cloud.
 Data and applications are shared between the public and private cloud components.
 Any spike in the application and data demand can be intelligently handled here since businesses can seamlessly transfer the load from their on-premises infrastructure to the public cloud.

-Typically, businesses keep their sensitive data on the private cloud, whereas they let the public cloud handle their other data.
+Typically, businesses keep their sensitive data taken from their business processes on the private cloud, whereas they let the public cloud handle their other data.
 Read “What is a hybrid cloud?” to know more about hybrid cloud.

 What is PaaS?